javeke/findthequeen/README.md

 During the game, you will notice that the users' password and the dealer's choice are always hidden.

+### Rules of the game

+On each turn, the dealer will select a number between 0 and 4 and then the spotter will select a number between 0 and 4.
+If the spotter chooses the same number as the dealer then the spotter wins the round and gains 1 point.
+If the spotter chooses incorrectly the dealer wins the round and gains 1 point.
+After 5 rounds the player with the most points win.

 ## Requirements

-You will need to have **Python 3** downloaded and installed in order to start the game.
+You will need to have **Python 3.9** downloaded and installed in order to start the game.

-Follow this [link](https://www.python.org/downloads/) to download **Python 3** in case you do not have it already.
+Follow this [link](https://www.python.org/downloads/) to download **Python 3.9** in case you do not have it already.

 ## GitHub Clone